Img2Go: Cinematic AI Image Prompts

 5. Camera Types, Lens, Film Stock

 Another aspect to consider for realistic images is the camera type, lens, and film stock.
-These elements can make a big difference in how realistic your image looks.
-For example, using a Polaroid camera style can give your image a relatable, down-to-earth feel.
+These elements can make a huge difference in the realism of your image.
+For instance, trying a Polaroid camera can give your image a relatable and down-to-earth feel.
 Or try a disposable camera for a nostalgic touch.

-For camera lenses and film stocks, adding terms like '35mm' or '55mm' at the end of your prompt can help create a realistic photography look.
+When it comes to camera lenses and film stocks, adding phrases like '35mm' or '55mm' at the end of your prompt can help generate images with a realistic photography look.

 Prompting for cinematic and realistic images requires careful consideration of various elements.
 A well-crafted prompt can significantly influence the outcome of your image.